BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_2_Writing_Complex_Multisig_Scripts.md

 Imagine a corporation where either the president or two-out-of-three vice presidents could agree to the usage of funds.

-We can write this by creating an `IF`/`ELSE`/`ENDIF` statement that has two blocks, one for the president and his one-of-one signature and one for the vice-presidents and their two-of-three signatures.
-We can then determine which block to use based on how many signatures are in the unlocking script.
-Using `OP_DEPTH 1 OP_EQUAL` will tell us if there is one item on the stack, and we can go from there.
+You can write this by creating an `IF`/`ELSE`/`ENDIF` statement that has two blocks, one for the president and his one-of-one signature and one for the vice-presidents and their two-of-three signatures.
+You can then determine which block to use based on how many signatures are in the unlocking script.
+Using `OP_DEPTH 1 OP_EQUAL` will tell you if there is one item on the stack, and you then go from there.

 The full locking script would be `OP_DEPTH 1 OP_EQUAL IF <pubKeyPres> OP_CHECKSIGNATURE ELSE 2 <pubKeyVPA> <pubKeyVPB> <pubKeyVPC> 3 OP_CHECKMULTISIG ENDIF`